-- Set AF Overscan to 0 to switch it off and deal with Backlash elsewhere. - Set AF Overscan > 0 to have the Focus module manage Backlash. - AF Overscan Delay: Delay between the completion of the outward move of an Overscan, and the inward move.
-Generally most focusers work well with no delay. - Capture Timeout: The amount of time in seconds to wait for a captured image to be received before declaring a timeout.
+- Set AF Overscan to 0 to switch it off and deal with Backlash elsewhere. - Set AF Overscan > 0 to have the Focus module manage Backlash. - Capture Timeout: The amount of time in seconds to wait for a captured image to be received before declaring a timeout.
 This should only be triggered if there are problems with the camera during the Focus process so set this to a high enough value that it will not occur during normal operation. - Motion Timeout: The amount of time in seconds to wait for the focuser to move to the requested position before declaring a timeout.
 This should only be triggered if there are problems with the focuser during the Focus process so set this to a high enough value that it will not occur during normal operation.

-5.7.7 Focus Critical Focus Zone (CFZ)
+5.7.8 Focus Critical Focus Zone (CFZ)